kbranch/Magpie/README.md

 Settings are available in the main Magpie UI to control what data gets pulled from the autotracker.

 #### Compatibility
 Currently, [BGB](https://bgb.bircd.org/) and [RetroArch](https://www.retroarch.com/) are supported.
 BGB works under Windows and on Linux via Wine (the autotracker exe must also be run with Wine), while RetroArch works natively on both Windows and Linux.
+RetroArch requires the [Network Control Interface](https://docs.libretro.com/development/retroarch/network-control-interface/) to be turned on.

 The autotracker requires a copy of the ROM for some features to work.
 When it is not able to pull the ROM directly from the emulator, it will request a copy from the user in the main Magpie UI.